jschnab/systems_design/pastebin/README.md

 Users can signup and authenticated or store text anonymously as unauthenticated "guests".

+Users have quotas, they cannot store more than a certain number of texts per time interval.

 ### Non-functional requirements

 The application should be highly available, basically always reachable.